Structure-Based Drug Discovery & Design Services : Strategies and Implementation

 Basic Strategy 2: de novo Design: Known Protein Structure, Unknown Ligand

-In the green quadrant of the image above, we focus on Basic Strategy 2: cases where the protein structure is known, but the ligand structure is unknown.
+In the green quadrant of the image above, we focus on Basic Strategy 2: cases where the protein structure is known, but no known ligand structure is available.
 Here, we need to conduct fragment or compound library screening at the start of a structure-based drug design.
-Since most proteins currently have AlphaFold-generated 3D structures, virtual screening can also be applied to the models.
+Since most proteins currently have AlphaFold-generated 3D structures, virtual screening can also be applied to these models after constructing QSAR and pharmacophore models.
 In addition, as in the Strategy 1 case, we can use biophysical screening methods like NMR spectroscopy or weak-affinity chromatography (WAC).
-Once we identify suitable binders, we may develop, e.g., a SAR model and, in addition, clone, express, purify, and crystallize the protein in a complex with the best ligands.
+Once we identify suitable binders, we can enhance our QSAR model and also clone, express, purify, and crystallize the protein in complex with the best ligands, moving us toward Basic Strategy 1.
+This approach validates the binding mode, offers direct insights into stabilizing interactions within the protein-ligand complex, and aids structure-based discovery and design.
+We should also note that having a ligand at the protein’s binding site often makes crystallization of the complex easier, which might otherwise be difficult.
+If we cannot obtain a crystal, we can continue with our QSAR and pharmacophore models, use, e.g., NMR spectroscopy to verify binding modes, and perform biochemical and cell-based assays to confirm activity.
+In other words, we continue to use a pure ligand-based drug design strategy (Basic Strategy 3).

-The model can then be used, e.g., to perform virtual screening of a chemical library to identify similar compounds and to conduct quantitative structure-activity relationship (QSAR) analysis.
-Subsequently, the hits are ranked, and the best binders are selected for biochemical assay analysis.
+The AlphaFold model in combination with the pharmacophore model can also be used, e.g., to perform virtual screening of a chemical library to identify similar compounds and to conduct quantitative structure-activity relationship (QSAR) analysis.
+Subsequently, the hits are ranked, and the best binders are selected for biochemical and cell-based assay analysis.
 This process is repeated until good-quality lead compounds are obtained.
-It should be noted that computational methods, even when combined with an AlphaFold model, often yield inaccurate results.
-For this reason, experimental structures and SBDD remain the best and fastest alternatives for the discovery and design of new drugs.
+It should be noted that computational methods, even when combined with an AlphaFold model, may yield inaccurate results.

 The lack of experimental 3D structures in LBDD presents several challenges.
-One major limitation is that this method depends heavily on high-quality ligand data and does not provide direct insights into how ligands bind to their targets.
+One major limitation, as noted above, is that this method relies heavily on high-quality ligand data and does not provide direct insights into ligand binding to their targets.
 Consequently, this can significantly slow down the optimization of initial hits.
-In contrast, traditional structure-based drug discovery (SBDD) offers direct mechanistic insights into ligand-binding interactions and facilitates the rational design of new ligands.
+In contrast, traditional SBDD offers direct mechanistic insights into ligand-binding interactions and facilitates the rational design of new ligands.
+This explains the benefits of structure-based drug design.
 LBDD can be useful in the early stages of a project, while the target’s experimental structure and its ligand complexes are being determined using traditional techniques such as X-ray crystallography, NMR spectroscopy, or cryo-electron microscopy (cryo-EM).
 An experimental 3D structure in complex with a ligand will enable the implementation of Basic Strategy 1, ultimately accelerating the drug discovery process.

 Basic Strategy 4: de novo Design: Unknown Ligand, no Experimental Protein Structure